 » ROA Calculator

-ROA Calculator: calculate return on assets from net income and total assets, or solve for a missing value.
+ROA calculator: calculate return on assets from net income and total assets, or reverse solve the ROA formula to analyze profitability and asset efficiency.

 This ROA calculator helps you calculate return on assets from net income and total assets, or solve the formula in reverse.
-ROA is a standard profitability ratio used to show how effectively a company turns its asset base into earnings.
+ROA is a standard profitability ratio that shows how efficiently a company turns its asset base into earnings.

-ROA is especially useful in combination with profit margin and asset turnover because those two drivers help explain why ROA is rising or falling.
-Industry context matters because asset-heavy businesses usually have lower ROA than asset-light ones.
+ROA is especially useful with profit margin and asset turnover because those drivers explain why ROA is rising or falling.
+Industry context matters, since asset-heavy businesses usually operate with lower ROA than asset-light ones.

 Return on Assets